I am a teacher by trade and an entrepreneur by choice.

 - I’ve been popping my knuckles since I was 10.
 Such an annoying habit.

 - I got my driver’s license when I was 14.
 (I grew up in Idaho in the 80’s.)
-As a parent of a 14-year-old, this sends shivers down my spine.
+As soon as my first child turned 14, that fact sent shivers down my spine.
 But I do like to remind my husband who is 2 years minus 12 days older than me that I’ve had my license for 12 days longer than him.

 - I get nervous when I have to talk in front of even a small group, but I can sing in front of an audience without breaking a sweat.

 - I didn’t start sewing or running until after I turned 40.

 - When I go to sleep, I have to be curled up on my right side with the sheet covering my left ear.
 And my arms are crossed and tucked a certain way, but I won’t even try to explain that part.
 See?
 Quirky.